ricardo-pc/DigitalWater/README.md

 ## Project Structure

-your-repo-name/ ├── data/ # Datasets and raw data used in the project │ ├── sample_data.csv # Example dataset for testing and demonstration │ └── README.md # Information about the datasets ├── notebooks/ # Jupyter Notebooks for analysis and modeling │ ├── data_analysis.ipynb # Notebook for data exploration │ ├── model_training.ipynb # Notebook for training the model │ └── README.md # Details about the notebooks ├── docs/ # Documentation for project context and methodology │ ├── project_overview.md # Detailed project overview │ └── methodology.md # Description of the approach and methods used ├── scripts/ # Python scripts for preprocessing and automation │ ├── preprocess_data.py # Script for data preprocessing │ ├── train_model.py # Script for model training │ └── utils.py # Utility functions ├── requirements.txt # Dependencies required for the project ├── LICENSE # License information ├── README.md # Project README └── .gitignore # Files and folders to be ignored by Git
+## **Project Structure**

+This repository is organized as follows:

+- `data/`: Contains datasets and raw data.
+  - `sample_data.csv`: Example dataset for testing and demonstration.
+  - `README.md`: Information about the datasets.
+- `notebooks/`: Jupyter Notebooks for analysis and modeling.
+  - `data_analysis.ipynb`: Notebook for data exploration.
+  - `model_training.ipynb`: Notebook for training the model.
+  - `README.md`: Details about the notebooks.
+- `docs/`: Documentation for project context and methodology.
+  - `project_overview.md`: Detailed project overview.
+  - `methodology.md`: Description of the approach and methods used.
+- `scripts/`: Python scripts for preprocessing and automation.
+  - `preprocess_data.py`: Script for data preprocessing.
+  - `train_model.py`: Script for model training.
+  - `utils.py`: Utility functions.
+- `requirements.txt`: Dependencies required for the project.
+- `LICENSE`: License information.
+- `README.md`: The main project documentation (this file).
+- `.gitignore`: Specifies files and folders to exclude from version control.